Consumer Medicine Information

 reverse, the 2 mg having 'B2' on the reverse, and the 8 mg having 'B8' on the reverse.

-Each SUBUTEX sublingual tablet contains either 0.4 mg, 2 mg or 8 mg buprenorphine (as the hydrochloride) as the active ingredient,
+Each SUBUTEX sublingual tablet contains 0.4 mg, 2 mg or 8 mg buprenorphine (as the hydrochloride) as the active ingredient,

 along with the following inactive ingredients: